Follow these six tips to keep your companion out of harm’s way in the big city!

 City environments can be fun for animals.
 There’s plenty to see, other animals to meet, and endless streets, parks and gardens to explore.
 But the congestion of city life can present hazards, some of which may not even occur to you.
+Here’s a few to keep in mind.

 Falls from high rise buildings have become so commonplace they’ve been given a name: high rise syndrome.
 Each year, hundreds of cats and small dogs end up at emergency clinics after falling from an apartment balcony, window or rooftop garden.
 Most don’t intentionally jump, but instead lose their balance when concentrating on a bird or other distraction.
 These falls are often serious, but preventable.
 Many animal falls happen despite the family’s good intentions.
 “People don’t often realize how strong cats are,” says veterinarian Dr. Christina Chambreau.
 “They can use their head and shoulders to push open a window you might have left open just a crack.”